XiaoS007/EIJC2020/README.md

 This repository contains two jupyter notebooks that explain how to scrape the data from a website, by first creating a simple script to do the job on one vessel (Vessel1), and then creating a function from this initial script in order to put it in a simple loop.

+### Libraries and prerequisites

+We use the following extra libraries for Python3 :

+* Pandas
+* BeautifulSoup4
+* Requests

+As we want the code to remain simple, yet efficient and friendly user, we also use a GoogleSpreadheet but any other online spreadsheet with csv output can be used.

+Of course, Jupyter Notebook must be installed on your laptop.

+*This said*, If you want to efficientely start coding we recommand you to use a real IDE, a tool to code, such as [VSCodium](https://vscodium.com/).

+### Acknowledgments

+We want to thank all the crew at DataHarvest for their commitment, their help, their trust.
+Special Thanks to